MackyMaguire/ViT-fine-tuning-with-ColossalAI/README.md

 In this example, we will be using pretrained weights for the model loaded from HuggingFace.

 We adapt the ViT training code to ColossalAI by leveraging [Boosting API](https://colossalai.org/docs/basics/booster_api) loaded with a chosen plugin, where each plugin corresponds to a specific kind of training strategy.
-This example supports plugins including TorchDDPPlugin (DDP), LowLevelZeroPlugin (Zero1/Zero2), GeminiPlugin (Gemini) and HybridParallelPlugin (any combination of tensor/pipeline/data parallel).
+Plugins supported in this example include TorchDDPPlugin (DDP), LowLevelZeroPlugin (Zero1/Zero2), GeminiPlugin (Gemini) and HybridParallelPlugin (any combination of tensor/pipeline/data parallel).

 ## Dataset